 |Netherlands||Cuba, Guinea, Guinea Bissau, Nepal, Sierra Leone, South Sudan, Sudan, Syria|

-Whereas, the below listed Schengen Area member states do not require an airport transit visa from any other country, aside of the common list of third countries:
+Whereas, the below listed Schengen Area member states do not require an airport transit visa from any other country, aside from the common list of third countries:

 - Holders of diplomatic passports